 A central challenge in devising more sophisticated methods is balancing between recall and precision (Huang et al. 2015).
 Each search term may retrieve false positives, as well as false negatives.
-While false positives can be eliminated manually, false negatives can only be identified by expanding the search.
+While false positives can be eliminated manually, false negatives can be identified only by expanding the search.
 Bibliometric experts have devised semi-automatic techniques that balance recall and precision, using systematic transparent thresholds.
-These methods tolerate some level of false negatives and positives, while attempting to minimize both (Huang et al. 2015).
+These methods tolerate some levels of false negatives and positives while attempting to minimize both (Huang et al. 2015).
 We outline the adaptations we implemented in the Data and Methods section.
-While these adaptations resolve the problem of false positives, the tradeoff is that they may miss some relevant results.
+While these adaptations resolve the problem of false positives, the trade-off is that they may miss some relevant results.
 However, for versatile terms like “organizing,” these adaptations are necessary.

 After defining the search and constructing the dataset, bibliometric analysis can be used to explore various types of relationships between publications, including citation, co-authorship, co-citation (two publications that cite the same source, see Small [1973]), and co-occurrence (the appearance of two keywords in the same source).
 For a comprehensive review of types of relationships that can be analyzed, see van Eck and Waltman (2014).
 While choosing which relationship to analyze depends on the research objectives, choosing the methods and tools for the analysis involves additional considerations.
 For example, to identify themes within a research field, scholars have successfully employed topic modeling techniques (Ambrosino et al. 2018).
-However, topic modeling does not analyze the relationship between themes, and does not support the analysis of citation relationships.
+However, topic modeling does not analyze the relationship between themes and does not support the analysis of citation relationships.
 It also requires full-text access and additional visualization tools.

 For scholars interested in visualizing relationships between publications, citation mapping offers a useful solution (van Eck and Waltman 2014).
 VOSviewer, which uses a unified approach for distance-based mapping and clustering called Visualization of Similarities (VOS) (Waltman, van Eck, and Noyons 2010), has several advantages over the alternatives.
-Compared to general statistical software, it creates more visually comprehensible maps by overcoming problems such as label overlap (van Eck and Waltman 2010) and circular maps (Van Eck et al. 2010).
+Compared to general statistical software, it creates more visually comprehensible maps by overcoming problems such as label overlap (van Eck and Waltman 2010) and circular maps (van Eck et al. 2010).
 Relative to other bibliometric tools, VOSviewer is well-suited for both map creation and viewing, and integrates files directly from major databases.
-It also enables flexible viewing settings and an accessible interface that does not require background in computer science or statistics.
+It also enables flexible viewing settings and an accessible interface that does not require any background in computer science or statistics.
 In addition, unlike most statistical software packages, VOSviewer is free.
 These features have made it the most popular software tool for bibliometric mapping purposes (Pan et al. 2018).
 For a comparison of VOSviewer with other bibliometric mapping tools, see van Eck and Waltman (2010; 2014), Pan et al. (2018) and McAllister, Lennertz, and Mojica (2022).

 To determine the number of clusters in the map, VOS implements a resolution parameter.
 The larger the value of this parameter, the larger the number of clusters in the map.
-When this parameter is set to the default setting of 1.0, then the clustering equation reduces to the well-known modularity function (Newman and Girvan 2004).
+When this parameter is set to the default setting of 1.0, the clustering equation reduces to the well-known modularity function (Newman and Girvan 2004).
 However, the modularity-based clustering may fail to identify small clusters, whereas the resolution parameter facilitates identifying clusters of varying sizes (Waltman, van Eck, and Noyons 2010, p.
 631).
-Several studies have shown how adjusting the resolution parameter can yield useful scholarly insights (Fils and Van Eck 2018; Waltman, van Eck, and Noyons 2010).
+Several studies have shown how adjusting the resolution parameter can yield useful scholarly insights (Fils and van Eck 2018; Waltman, van Eck, and Noyons 2010).